WORK IN PROGRESS

 You can't use "attach kf" in NifSkope Spells for Morrowind kf files.
 A slow manual workaround is to copy each NiKeyframeController (with only NiKeyframeData under it) into its bones in the NIF file.

 - DDS is the standard format for Morrowind.
-Use DXT1 compression if the texture has no alpha channels (has no transparency), use DXT5 if it has alpha channels.
+Use DXT1 compression if the texture has no alpha channels (has no transparency), use DXT5 if it has varying alpha channels (or DXT3 if it has only on/off alpha with no gradient).
 See this forum link about texture formats and optimisation.

 - TGA is supported (32 or 24 bits, not 16) but is several times larger.
 Usually not preferred, might be used for more precise alpha channels (where smooth alpha transitions are needed, like halo effects for magic spells) or greater image quality (images in books).